upbound/docs/content/spaces/backup-and-restore.md

 ### Create a scheduled backup

-Instead of a one-time backup with the `SharedBackup` kind, you can create a `SharedBackupSchedule` configuration:
+Instead of a one-time backup with the `SharedBackup` kind, you can create a `SharedBackupSchedule`:

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1